-Sumo deadlift is difficult if you compare it with conventional deadlifts because your inner thighs should be flexible enough to get into the wider stance position.
-Most of you will not have enough leg mobility to sit deeper into that sumo deadlift position.
+Sumo deadlifts are more complicated than conventional deadlifts because your inner thighs should be flexible enough to get into the wider stance position.
+Many people need more leg mobility to sit deeper into that sumo deadlift position.

-In this article, I have shared some of the best sumo deadlift alternatives that target the same muscles and will give you similar results that you would get from sumo deadlift.
+In this article, I have shared some of the best sumo deadlift alternatives that target the same muscles and will give you results similar to those you would get from sumo deadlifts.
 Most of these exercises are easier than sumo.
 So you must try them if you haven’t before.

 Muscles Worked During Sumo Deadlift